fegonzalez7/rob_unal_clase4/README.md

 ```
 [![Screenshot-from-2022-04-02-15-18-10.png](https://i.postimg.cc/05MfcRkT/Screenshot-from-2022-04-02-15-18-10.png)](https://postimg.cc/Sj4CxPzd)

-Surely it is not set up properly (matlab is so dumb), so type:
+Surely it is not set up properly (**matlab is so dumb**), so type:

 ```shell
 pyenv('Version','/usr/bin/python2.7')
 ```
 [![Screenshot-from-2022-04-02-15-18-17.png](https://i.postimg.cc/TYncvVWQ/Screenshot-from-2022-04-02-15-18-17.png)](https://postimg.cc/MvKByj5j)

-Now its time to generate the msgs, first get the just compiled dynanixel package, in my case */home/felipe/dyna_ws/src/dynamixel-workbench-msgs*, but in your may be different.
-Go tomatlab an type:
+Now it is time to generate the msgs, first get the just compiled dynanixel package, in my case */home/felipe/dyna_ws/src/dynamixel-workbench-msgs*, but in your may be different.
+Go to matlab an type:

 ```shell
 rosgenmsg('/home/felipe/dyna_ws/src/dynamixel-workbench-msgs')